lukeyanggb/DateTimeValidator/README.md

 ## Notes:
 * Unique date-time values size limit: According to [HashSet.java source code](http://hg.openjdk.java.net/jdk8/jdk8/jdk/file/687fd7c7986d/src/share/classes/java/util/HashSet.java), the size limit should be `Integer.MAX_VLAUE`, which is 32 bits number at 2147483647, slightly more than 2 billion.
 When the size exceeds Integer.MAX_VALUE, it overflows.
 * If the size of unique date time values is large, options can be using a __relational SQL database or noSQL database__ to store hashing keys.
 Using __LRU cache__ for faster performance as it allows false negatives but no false positives.
 If a date-time value is present in LRU cache, there is no need to check with database in disk.

+## Challenges
+* Mostly the assumptions are based on the challenges I've met during the design and implementation.
+  1. Time zone abbrevations such as "EST", "WST", "CST", etc., are not supported.
+It's very hard to standardize and validate various time zone abbrevations.
+This is also the same reason that their use is discouraged in ISO 8601 (as they can be ambiguous).
+  1. The test data with mixed date-time format is not supported: It would be nice if the date-time format is not reinforced meaning we analyze the date-time format based on its value.
+But this can produce erroneous validated date-time values.
+For example, `05-05-2022` can be valid in both `DD-MM-YYYY` and `MM-DD-YYYY`.
+  1. It would be nice that the program can accept date value, date-time value without time zone.
+But there is no way to validate duplicates between date values and date-time values.
+  1. Enhancements on accepting more date and time forms are needed: for example, accepting month names such as `Jan` or `January`.
+Currently only month number is acceptable.
+It can be done rather easily but it increases the complexity.
+  1. Some codes are hard-coded for fast implementation, it is not encouraged.